girlglock/cs2-crosshair/README.md

 # cs2-crosshair-viewer
-this silly app allows you to preview CS2 crosshairs of players by their steamid64, vanity url or crosshair code.
+this silly app allows you to preview CS2 crosshairs of players by their steamid64, vanity url or crosshair code and make edits to them.

 > [!NOTE]
 > this is my first ever web app, i did my best to make it secure and easy to use, but i'm not a full stack developer so if you find anything critical to improve, please let me know or feel free to contribute :3